study-ORCATech-cloud/cicd-labs/README.md

 Want to contribute a lab?
 - Fork the repo
 - Follow the lab naming convention (e.g., `LAB05-Docker-Build`)
+- Ensure your lab includes complete working configurations and detailed instructions
 - Submit a pull request with your additions

 ---